4Source/settings-profiles-obsidian-plugin/README.md

 Save only a part of the settings to a selected profile.
 Lets you select the options you would like to save.
 ## Settings profiles: Reload current profile
 Load the settings of current profile from files.
+## Settings profiles: Load from profile partially
+Load settings from a selected profile to the current, it could be the same ore different profile than current.
 ## Settings profiles: Update profile status
 Updates the UI elements.